5. Vector indexing#

 \[ \varrho(\mathbf{x},\mathbf{y}) = 1-\frac{6 \sum_{i=1}^n d_i^2}{n (n^2-1)}, \]

-where \(d_i=r_i-s_i\), \(i=1,\dots,n\), and \(r_i\) and \(s_i\) denote the rank of \(x_i\) and \(y_i\), respectively.
-See also the built-in cor.
+where \(d_i=r_i-s_i\), \(i=1,\dots,n\), and \(r_i\) and \(s_i\) denote the rank of \(x_i\) and \(y_i\), respectively; see also cor.

 Exercise 5.23

-(*) Given two vectors x and y of the same length \(n\), a call to approx(x, y, ...) can be used to interpolate linearly between the points \((x_1, y_1), (x_2, y_2), \dots, (x_n, y_n)\).
-We can use it whenever we wish to generate new \(y\)s for previously unobserved \(x\)s (somewhere “in-between” the data we already have).
+(*) Given vectors x and y both of length \(n\), a call to approx(x, y, ...) can be used to interpolate linearly between the points \((x_1, y_1), (x_2, y_2), \dots, (x_n, y_n)\).
+We can use it to generate new \(y\)s for previously unobserved \(x\)s (somewhere “in-between” the data we already have).
 Moreover, spline(x, y, ...) can perform a cubic spline interpolation, which is smoother; see Figure 5.2.

 x <- c(1, 3, 5, 7, 10)